nikolaushuber/ortac-qcheck-stm-artifact/README.md

 In the standard configuration the test environment runs multiple instances of the generated tests sequentially in the same process.
 This means, that if a test crashes, the surrounding test process is also killed.
-To instruct the runtime to instead execute all tests in separate process, you can set the environment variable `ORTAC_QCHECK_STM_TIMEOUT=x`, which automatically runs each test in separate process with a timeout of `x` seconds:
+To instruct the runtime to instead execute all tests in a separate process, you can set the environment variable `ORTAC_QCHECK_STM_TIMEOUT=x`, which automatically runs each test in a separate process with a timeout of `x` seconds:

 ```
 ORTAC_QCHECK_STM_TIMEOUT=10 queue_spec_tests -v